 2] Click the ‘x’ button

 You can also try clicking on the Close Firefox button of the “Firefox is already running” dialog box.
 The developers have included a nifty trick which gets executed when you click on the close button.
 It will dismiss the dialog, end the Firefox process(es) and, after a few seconds, will automatically restart Firefox.

 3] Remove Profile Lock from Firefox

-If that doesn’t help, you will need to remove the lock on your Profile files.
-All the browsers maintain a profile.
+If that doesn’t help, you must remove the lock on your Profile files.
+All browsers maintain a profile.
 When you start using it, the profile is locked, and its only released when you close the browser.
 In case there was an abrupt shutdown, the lock file remained.

 It is possible that you may get an error when you attempt to delete the lock file.
 The message may go like “Cannot delete parent: The file or directory is corrupted and unreadable“.
 In this case, restart the computer and try to delete the file.

 After deleting the files successfully, restart PC and try to open Firefox.

 Let us know if this helped you to fix this issue.

 Another instance of Firefox is already running